 - Massage therapy can play a vital part in your overall health and well-being

-- End your massage relaxed, rejuvenated, and feeling like a brand new you!
+- Feel relaxed, rejuvenated and like a brand new you!

-Many people think of massages as luxurious and rare.
-But a massage is even more than feel-good pampering—it offers serious health benefits!
-Many people swear by regular massage therapy as a means to reduce pain and stress and improve their overall sense of well-being.
+Some people think a massage is a luxury.
+But a massage is much more than feel-good pampering because it provides significant health benefits.
+Many people swear by regular massage therapy as a means to reduce pain and stress, and improve their overall sense of well-being.
 Anyone of any age can benefit from a massage.
 If you haven’t had one, you don’t know what you’re missing!